 In January 2015 the two churches went on an Away Day to look again at the MAP and to update it in light of the Church of England report From Anecdote to Evidence

-We identified four key mission action points which will help us take our MAP forward:
+We identified four key mission action points to help us take our MAP forward: